He Qia: Later career

 He Qia received successive promotions under Cao Cao and Cao Pi, rising to the position of Minister of the Household (光祿勳), the most important personnel manager of the Wei court.
 Under Cao Rui, he was granted 200 taxable households in his marquisate as the Marquis of Xiling District (西陵鄉侯).

 Late in life, He Qia reversed his position on asceticism and began living a greatly curtailed lifestyle.
 After he was promoted to the prestigious position of Minister of Ceremonies (太常) under Cao Rui, he gave so freely of his salary that he was forced to liquidate his real estate in order to support himself.
 Cao Rui granted him grain and silk so He Qia could avoid total insolvency.
-His modest lifestyle is reflected in his posthumous name, Marquis Jian (簡侯; literally "modest marquis").
+His modest lifestyle is reflected in his posthumous name, Marquis Jian (簡侯; "modest marquis").